Hoverbear/hoverbear.org/content/blog/2022-12-06-nix-on-the-steam-deck/index.md

    2         2099200      3907029134   1.8 TiB     8309  encrypt
 ```

-Checking for encryption with `blkid | grep crypto_LUKS` showed all partitions were unencrypted, this makes sense since the Deck never asks for a password, even for `sudo` until you set one.
+Checking for encryption with `blkid | grep crypto_LUKS` showed all partitions were unencrypted, this makes sense since the Deck never asks for a password, even for `sudo`, until you set one.
 It's a bit unfortunate Valve did not opt to protect their user's data in the event this portable device was stolen, but it's room to improve.

-This A/B boot system means any modifications to the `rootfs` partitions may get wiped out at any time.
+This A/B boot system means even if modify the `rootfs` partitions they may get wiped out at any time.
 The system may update or choose to boot into the other 'letter' for some other reason.
-This means even if we make modifications to both `rootfs` it's still not enough, we want something that is update-proof.
+We want something that is update-proof and will survive a change of 'letter'.

 One partition which persists across reboots and has enough space to contain a thick chunky Nix store is the `home` partition.
 Our Nix install can keep persistent data there.